MFRaja/GeoQuiz/README.md

 * SSH_PRIVATE_KEY - ssh private key from server machine
 * DOMAIN - domain of your web application

-After following above instructions, you are good to go.
-Make some changes on our app !
+After following the instructions above, you are good to go.
+Make some changes on our app!